UConn Huskies women's basketball: Escalation of Rivalry with Tennessee

 Starting with their two meetings in 1995, the rivalry between the Tennessee Lady Vols and UConn escalated through the late 1990s and into the 2000s, becoming the marquee matchup in all women's sports, and taking on parallels to the Red Sox-Yankees rivalry in Major League Baseball.
 Geno Auriemma jokingly once referred to Pat Summitt and Tennessee as the "evil empire", like Red Sox president and CEO Larry Lucchino said of the Yankees.

 In the 1995–96 season, UConn ended Tennessee's home court winning streak at Thompson–Boling Arena in Knoxville.
 Tennessee avenged itself in the Final Four that year in Charlotte, defeating UConn 88–83 in overtime; the game is often thought to be one of the more memorable games in NCAA tournament history, with many back and forth swings of momentum throughout.

 UConn defeated Tennessee during the 1996–97 regular season yet again.
 However, after a season-ending injury for Shea Ralph in the first round of the NCAA tournament, UConn reached the Regional Final where the two teams met again, with Tennessee prevailing and ending Connecticut's unbeaten season by winning 91–81.

-Tennessee defeated Connecticut in the 1997–98 regular season.
+Tennessee handily defeated Connecticut 84–69 in the 1997–98 regular season in a game played Thompson-Boling arena.
 A mini controversy erupted in the days after the game when Tennessee's Chamique Holdsclaw was quoted in the papers as saying UConn looked scared during the game; Auriemma denounced that quote.
 With Shea Ralph and senior Nykesha Sales out for the entire season due to injuries, freshman Svetlana Abrosimova led a young UConn team to the NCAA Tournament Regional Final, where they eventually lost to North Carolina State, 60–52.

-Nykesha Sales Controversy

-Auriemma found himself in a national debate following a decision he made during the 1997–98 season.
-Senior Nykesha Sales suffered a season-ending injury in one of the final games of the regular season.
-At the time of her injury, she was only one point shy of Kerry Bascom's school scoring record.
-The next game, with Bascom's blessing, and assistance from friend and Villanova head coach Harry Perretta, Auriemma arranged to have Sales, who was on crutches, score a basket and then allow Villanova to score a basket to start the game at 2–2.
-Sales then held the school scoring record.

-Many people weighed in on the decision on both national and local levels.
-Auriemma felt guilty that he put Sales through the ordeal and was angry that some columnists chose to fault her and not him.
-Auriemma was criticized for compromising the integrity of the game, but defended the decision saying it was a school record and he would never have done it without Bascom's blessing.